cipherstash-archive/cloudflare-worker-example/README.md

 *Note: The worker looks for a file called `users.annotated.json` so make sure you use this file name*

 The annotated schema includes the IDs and keys used for indexing.
-Normally these are stored encrypted in the CipherStash data-service but the worker needs direct access.
+Normally these are stored encrypted in the CipherStash data-service, but the Rust SDK currently requires these as config.
+This step will be removed in a future version of the Rust SDK.

 ### Set an Encryption Key